People

 Tania Searle, Ph.D.

 Tania is a sociologist in South Australia and teaches in both the social sciences and health sciences.
 Her research interests include Indigenous self-determination and the role of settler allies, posthumanism, and unsettling Western conceptions of humanness and sovereignty.
-Prior to her academic career, Tania worked in grassroots community organisations, including an Aboriginal owned art gallery and museum, a synagogue, and environmental activism.
+Prior to her academic career, Tania worked in grassroots community organisations, including an Aboriginal owned art gallery and museum, progressive Judaism, and environmental activism.
 Tania is passionate about social justice and the development of meaningful relationships between humans, other life forms, and more-than-human Entities (nature, landscape, climate, water, and Spirit).

 Public Figures